 In order to discover the best deals, it is wise to utilize as many sources as possible so we recommend that you use at least a few of the following websites in your search.

-Since its inception in 1995, LoopNet has become the favorite online listing service among brokers, investors, and other real estate professionals.
+One of the pioneer platforms in the industry, LoopNet has become the favorite online listing service of brokers, investors, and other commercial real estate professionals over the last 25 years.

 Its huge database of 500,000 listings features all major types of real estate, as well as special categories such as shopping centers, restaurants, health care facilities, and sports and entertainment venues.

-A sister platform to LoopNet, Showcase is another great resource for locating real estate investment opportunities.
+A sister platform to LoopNet, Showcase is another great resource for locating real estate investment opportunities across the United States.

-While their database includes office, industrial, retail, and multi family listings, it does not have a specialized category for shopping centers.
+The website includes office, industrial, retail, and multi family listings, however it does not have a specialized category for shopping centers.

-You can however conduct a general search for retail properties, and then browse the list for multi-tenant facilities that fit your requirements
+Instead, you can conduct a general search for retail properties, and then browse the results list for multi-tenant facilities that fit your requirements.

-Ten-X Commercial is more than a traditional real estate listing service.
-It also brings innovative technologies to the industry, such as matching investors and properties, and facilitating sales completely online.
+Ten-X Commercial is more than a traditional commercial real estate listing service.
+It also brings innovative technologies to the industry, such as matching investors and properties, and facilitating complete transactions online.

 It also has several special categories such as medical, assisted living, student housing, and self storage, though shopping centers is not one of them.